Dustin9x/BusOnlineTicket/README.md

             ```

 ## Features:
-       -   Login to System
+       -   Login/Logout to System
+       -   Provides authentication
+       -   Search for schedule,
-       -   Select Movie that is Avaliable
+       -   Select schedule that is Avaliable
        -   Purchase a Ticket
+       -   Make Online Payments
+       -   Apply discount voucher
+       -   Ticket tracking
+       -   Register to be driver
+       -   QR code scanner
-       -   Summary of Ticket
+       -   A list of booked tickets
+       -   Generates QR codes for confirmed tickets
+       -   Sends email notifications with QR codes
-       -   Cancel a Ticket
+       -   Cancel a Ticket and get refund
-       -   Logout

 ## Techs:
-       -   phpMyAdmin - A free software tool written in PHP, intended to handle the administration of MySQL over the Web.
-       -   Laravel - A web application framework with expressive, elegant syntax.
+       -   SQL Server - A proprietary relational database management system developed by Microsoft.
+       -   ASP.NET - A server-side web-application framework designed for web development to produce dynamic web pages.
        -   ReactJS - A JavaScript library for building user interfaces.
        -   Redux - A predictable state container for JavaScript apps.
        -   NodeJS - A JavaScript runtime built on Chrome's V8 JavaScript engine